isomerpages/moe-christchurchsec/_our-family/CHR Alumni.md

-Please refer to the table for the types of memberships that you are qualified for and their rights.

-Download the application form and mail it together with a cheque payable to CHR Alumni to Christ Church Secondary School, 20, Woodlands Drive 17, Singapore 737924.

 Click over the type of membership you want to apply below to download the application form: [Ordinary Member]

 -------

+**Application Procedure**

+Download the application form and mail it together with a cheque payable to **CHR Alumni** to Christ Church Secondary School, 20, Woodlands Drive 17, Singapore 737924.

 ## Contact Information